komadori/bevy_mod_outline/README.md

 # bevy_mod_outline

-This crate provides a plugin for drawing outlines around meshes.
+This crate provides a Bevy plugin for drawing outlines around meshes using the vertex extrusion method.

 ## Dependency